brmson/yodaqa/README.md

   * Install the Wordnet ontological database:
 	``cd data/wordnet; wget http://wordnetcode.princeton.edu/wn3.1.dict.tar.gz; tar xf wn*tar.gz; cd ../..``
   * ``./gradlew check``
+  * ``echo | ./gradlew run -q`` as a "dummy run" which will trigger download of all sorts of NLP resources and models.
+This will amount to several hundreds of megabytes of download!
   * ``./gradlew run -q``

 By default, YodaQA will try to connect to a remote Solr core serving Wikipedia;